oplS17projects/FP4-Proposal/template.md

 If your project will do anything in this category, include this section and discuss.

 ### Data Sets or other Source Materials
 If you will be working with existing data, where will you get those data from?
-(Dowload from a website?
+(Download from a website?
 Access in a database?
 Create in a simulation you will build? ...)

 How will you convert your data into a form usable for your project?

 Do your homework here: if you are pulling data from somewhere, actually go download it and look at it.
 Explain in some detail what your plan is for accomplishing the necessary processing.

-If you are using some other starting materails, explain what they are.
+If you are using some other starting materials, explain what they are.
 Basically: anything you plan to use that isn't code.

 ### Deliverable and Demonstration
 Explain exactly what you'll have at the end.
 What will it be able to do at the live demo?